A NEW HOME FOR PITTSBURGH’S SOCCER HISTORY

 Despite holding a 2-1 lead in overtime of its ensuring first round playoff match a week later, they would lose to NY Red Bulls II at Red Bull Arena, 4-2 in extra time.

-In 2018, the Hounds ushered in yet another new chapter, with a re-branding to Pittsburgh Riverhounds SC that included a new crest.
+In 2018, the Hounds ushered in yet another new chapter, as they re-branded to become Pittsburgh Riverhounds SC and developed a new crest.

 Hall of Famers of the Pittsburgh Region: